lucasprochnow2/DI-with-awilix/README.md

-# DI-with-awilix
+## Description of the project

-Project to practice dependency injection with Awilix lib
+A NodeJS server to practice dependency injection with [Awilix](https://github.com/jeffijoe/awilix) lib.